-- II. (a) Candidates admitted in or before the academic year 2004-2005 who wish to minor in Politics and Public Administration must successfully complete at least 24 credits of senior level courses in this department as specified in the syllabus. - (b) Candidates admitted in or after the academic year 2005-2006 who wish to minor in Politics and Public Administration must successfully complete the pre-requisite course POLI1003 and at least 24 credits of senior level courses in this department as specified in the syllabus. - III.
+- II.
+Candidates who wish to minor in Politics and Public Administration (PPA) must successfully complete the pre-requisite course POLI1003 and at least 24 credits of senior level courses in this department as specified in the syllabus. - III.
 All PPA Courses are listed as below:

-POLI1002.
-Fundamentals of public administration (6 credits) POLI1003.
-Making sense of politics (6 credits) ( this cou rse is regarded as an elective course and not counted towards Major/Minor requirement)
+- POLI1002.
+Fundamentals of public administration (6 credits) - POLI1003.
+Making sense of politics (6 credits)

+( this course is regarded as an elective course and not counted towards Major/Minor requirement)